TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 A\vect{v} = \lambda_1\vect{v}    \quad\iff\quad  (A -  \lambda_1I)\vect{v} = \vect{0}.
 $$

 So we have to solve a homogeneous system of linear equations, where now the coefficient matrix contains complex numbers.
-This slightly complicates the computation, but for this $2 \times 2$ matrix things don't get too bad.
+This slightly complicates the computation, but for this $2 \times 2$-matrix things don't get too bad.

 $$
 \left(\begin{array}{cc|c} 1 - (2+i) & -2& 0 \\ 1 & 3- (2+i) & 0 \end{array}\right)